library(liver)

 Interpreting Model Quality

-Metric What It Tells You What to Look For
+| Metric | What It Tells You | What to Look For |

-RSE (Residual Std.
-Error) Average prediction error Lower is better
+| RSE (Residual Std.
+Error) | Typical prediction error | Lower is better |

-\(R^2\) Proportion of variance explained Higher is better
+| \(R^2\) | Proportion of variance explained | Higher is better |

 10.4 Multiple Linear Regression

-\[ \widehat{\text{revenue}} = b_0 + b_1 \times \text{spend} + b_2 \times \text{display} \]
+\widehat{\text{revenue}} = b_0 + b_1 \times \text{spend} + b_2 \times \text{display}.

-Fitting the Multiple Regression Model in R
+Fitting and Using a Multiple Regression Model in R

-To fit a multiple regression model in R, we continue using the lm() function, the same tool we used for simple regression.
-The only difference is that we now include more than one predictor on the right-hand side of the formula:
+To fit a multiple regression model in R, we again use the lm() function introduced earlier.
+The key difference from simple regression is that multiple predictors are included on the right-hand side of the model formula:

 multiple_reg = lm(revenue ~ spend + display, data = marketing)